w3c/wcag-act-rules/content/rules/2ee8b8/proposed.md

 <a class="example-link" title="Failed Example 15" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/2ee8b8/f5c9811c984987443476760a1c5b91b1067f7e19.html">Open in a new tab</a>

 The [label in name algorithm][] works on full words.
 That is: it requires that each full word in the visible label ("1" in this case) is equal to a full word in the accessible name ("1a" in this case).
-Those two words - "1" and "1a" - are not equal, so this element fails the rule.
+Those two words - "1" and "1a" - are not equal.

 ```html
 <a aria-label="1a" href="#">1</a>